a-mohan1/a-mohan1.github.io/index.md

 In my current and previous work experiences, I have delivered machine learning solutions that have driven innovation in several domains including energy, healthcare, and materials.
 My recent work has included explainable AI for heart disease diagnosis from ECG data,  electricity price forecasting and optimization models to maximize battery revenue in energy markets, anomaly detection methods based on unsupervised and generative models to automate the detection of anomalous time series patterns and ensure safe battery operations, as well as time series analysis, forecasting, regression, and classification models for product design and optimization.

+Outside of work, I enjoy traveling, hiking, reading, and watching documentaries.
+My favorite travel destination so far has been [Heraklion](/_pages/travel.md).

 <!-- + Outside of work, I enjoy traveling, hiking, watching documentaries, and reading.
 My favorite travel destination so far has been [Heraklion](/_pages/travel.md), which I was inspired to visit by [this](https://www.bbc.co.uk/programmes/p00tcvzl/episodes/guide) awesome documentary. + -->